DevSkillsHQ/transaction-management-frontend-level-1/README.md

 ### The challenge 🎯

-Your task is to build a Frontend app that integrates with a backend service that implements this [API specification](api-specification.yml).
-The API defines a set of operations for creating and reading account transactions.
+Your task is to build a Frontend app that integrates with a predefined backend service.
+The backend service implements this [API specification](api-specification.yml) that defines a set of operations for creating and reading account transactions.
 You can use [editor.swagger.io](https://editor.swagger.io/) to visualize the spec.

 #### App mockup 🧱